smikhalevski/doubter/README.md

 <dt><code>code</code></dt>
 <dd>

 The code of the validation issue.
-Shapes provide various checks and each check has a unique code.
-In the example above, `type` code refers to a failed number type check.
-See the table of known codes below.
-You can add [a custom check](#checks) to any shape and return an issue with your custom code.
+In the example above, `"type"` code refers to a failed number type check.
+While shapes check input value type and raise type issues, there also [various operations](#built-in-plugins) that also may raise issues with unique codes, see the table below.

+You can add [a custom operation](#operations) to any shape and return an issue with your custom code.

 </dd>
 <dt><code>path</code></dt>
 <dd>

 The object path as an array of keys, or `undefined` if there's no path.
-Keys can be strings, numbers (for example, array indices), symbols, and any other values since they can be [`Map` keys.](#map)
+Keys can be strings, numbers (for example, array indices), symbols, and any other values since they can be `Map` keys, see [`d.map`](#map).

 </dd>
 <dt><code>input</code></dt>
 <dd>

 The input value that caused a validation issue.
-Note that if [coercion](#type-coercion) is enabled this may contain an already coerced value.
+Note that if the shape applies [type coercion](#type-coercion), [conversions](#conversions), or if there are operations that transform the value, then `input` may contain an already transformed value.

 </dd>
 <dt><code>message</code></dt>